shea08/shea08.github.io/howto360.md

 1. Survey the area requiring 360 photography
 2. Setup Tripod and adapters
-2a.
-Ensure all bubble levels are calibrated correctly 2b.
-Open Google Camera application on OnePlus 7 Pro 2c.
-Click more
+3. Ensure all bubble levels are calibrated correctly
+4. Open Google Camera application on OnePlus 7 Pro
+5. Click more
-2d.
-Click Photo Sphere
+6. Click Photo Sphere
-3. Shoot the horizontal plane
+7. Shoot the horizontal plane
-4. Shoot the downward horizontal plane
+8. Shoot the downward horizontal plane
-5. Flip my phone over and shoot the upward horizontal plane
+9. Flip my phone over and shoot the upward horizontal plane
-6. Flip the phone completely 90 degrees to shoot the uppermost angles
+10. Flip the phone completely 90 degrees to shoot the uppermost angles
-7. Flip the phone back to the horizontal plane.
+11. Flip the phone back to the horizontal plane.
-8. Shoot the lowermost angled photographs
+12. Shoot the lowermost angled photographs
-8a.Flip the phone completely 90 degrees to shoot the lowermost angles
+13.Flip the phone completely 90 degrees to shoot the lowermost angles
-9. Repeat steps 2-8 as required for each hotspot
+14. Repeat steps 2-13 as required for each hotspot
-10. Edit the photos in <a href=”https://play.google.com/store/apps/details?id=com.niksoftware.snapseed&hl=en_US”>Snapseed</a>, apply HDR effects and selective brightness
+15. Edit the photos in <a href="https://play.google.com/store/apps/details?id=com.niksoftware.snapseed&hl=en_US">Snapseed</a>, apply HDR effects and selective brightness
-11. Edit the photos in <a href=”https://play.google.com/store/apps/details?id=com.advasoft.touchretouch&hl=en_US”>Retouch</a> to remove unwanted stitching errors and tripod legs
+16. Edit the photos in <a href="https://play.google.com/store/apps/details?id=com.advasoft.touchretouch&hl=en_US">Retouch</a> to remove unwanted stitching errors and tripod legs
-12. Load into Street View app
+17. Load into Street View app
-13. Select location and edit GPS coordinates for accuracy
+18. Select location and edit GPS coordinates for accuracy
-14. Connect points after publishing
+19. Connect points after publishing
-15. Load photos to PC for publishing to veer.tv
+20. Load photos to PC for publishing to veer.tv (if required)
-16. Create interactive experience, if required
+21. Create interactive experience (if required)
-17. Share links and iframe embed code
+22. Share links and iframe embed code

 * * *